 #4.
 You are taking your medication with coffee.

 You may be taking your medication without food but are you taking it with your morning coffee?

-Coffee is another factor which may be influencing your thyroid hormone absorption and one that you aren't even considering!
+Coffee is another factor that may be influencing your thyroid hormone absorption and one that you aren’t even considering!

 Coffee has the effect of increasing the kinetic movement of your bowels.